FataHoxha/ImageVirality/README.md

 As an output, a .json file is saved under the folder path: /comment_cleaned/

+## 2) Compare
-## 2) Compare: for every post/image, check if there is an overlap between comments and captions
+For every post/image, check if there is an overlap between comments and captions

 Execution: